denisfl/react-select-dialog/README.md

 ### Jun 08, 2024

-I checked the conde one more time and add small fixes.
+I checked the code one more time and added small fixes.
 Now the result is available by the link https://react-select-dialog.vercel.app/